bqi343/cp-notebook/README.md

  * README's for most implementations
  * tables and solutions for non-platinum USACO contests

-If you would like to contribute or provide feedback, please email me at *bqi343@gmail.com* or submit a pull request.
+If you would like to contribute, provide feedback, or encourage me to update something, please email me at *bqi343@gmail.com* or submit a pull request.
+If you have a question, it may be answered by another file in this folder.

 ## Getting Started